Revealing the co-action of viscous and multistability hysteresis in an adhesive, nominally flat punch: A combined numerical and experimental study: Results

 To elucidate the role of the range of adhesion on the dynamics, we contrast the contact formation obtained in two simulations based on slightly different models, which both assume a single relaxation time and the same $E_\infty/E_0$ ratio.
-The second model uses a range of adhesion that is reduced by a factor of $1/\sqrt{2}$ w.r.t. the first model while the relaxation time was {divided by 2.5} to achieve close agreement between the dynamics of the two models.
+The second model uses a range of adhesion that is {increased by a factor of $\sqrt{2}$} w.r.t. the first model while the relaxation time was {multiplied with} 2.5 to achieve close agreement between the dynamics of the two models.
 A slightly different redefinition of the relaxation time might have lead to even better agreement.
-However, even with the made choice, the second and the third row of \cref{fig:tri1ums}, representing the first and second single-relaxation time model, respectively, barely allow the naked eye to distinguish the contact break-up between the two models.
+However, even with the made choice, the second and the third row of \cref{fig:tri1ums}, representing the {alternative} and {the default }single-relaxation time model, respectively, barely allow the naked eye to distinguish the contact break-up between the two models.
 Only the second contact images, taken at a time $1.125~t_\textrm{pl}$, where $t_\textrm{pl}$ is the time elapsed between initial contact and maximum compressive load, differ slightly: {in the given time of $0.125~t_\mathrm{pl}$, the contact with the smaller relaxation time has grown more than the other one}.

 The reason why changing the viscoelastic relaxation time can be ``compensated'' by a change in the range of adhesion $\rho$ during the retraction process is an interplay between the range of adhesion and the viscoelastic properties of the elastomer~\cite{Schapery1975IJF,Mueser2022EL}.
 The dissipation caused by the propagating opening cracks must be reproduced in simulations in order to yield accurate load-displacement curves.
 Since steeper slopes at the contact edge imply larger (relative) velocities in a moving crack and thus enhanced dissipation, a shorter range of adhesion, leading to steeper slopes, can be compensated by shorter relaxation times used in the viscoelastic model.